arminnh/ba3-chat-app-apache-avro-with-rsvp/deadline2-version/telecommunicatie_systemen/README.txt

                  write resvconf

 These handlers are used to confirm the set parameters and to start sending messages.
 For example, to initiate a sender, call the following handlers: session, senderdescriptor, path.
-To reserve, call session, flowdescriptor, resv.
+To reserve, session, flowdescriptor and resv need to be called.
+For

 Types of variables
 -------------------------------------